Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 To summarise, the scope of the work is to treat all array inputs as specified in the RFC and to convert all existing pure Python + NumPy code to be array API compatible.
 Out of scope is converting the C/C++/Cython/Fortran code which is used within SciPy.
+Behind the scenes, SciPy provides Python APIs for low level functions which are written in other languages and for the CPU only.
+These APIs are made to work with NumPy arrays - they will definitely not work for arrays on a different device to the CPU.
-For this, some dispatching mechanism seems like the right solution, but no particular implementation or development strategy has been settled on yet - see the discussion of `uarray` in [Anirudh's blog post](https://labs.quansight.org/blog/array-libraries-interoperability) and [the RFC](https://github.com/scipy/scipy/issues/18286) for more information.
+For these functions which use compiled code, some dispatching mechanism seems like the right solution, but no particular implementation or development strategy has been settled on yet - see the discussion of `uarray` in [Anirudh's blog post](https://labs.quansight.org/blog/array-libraries-interoperability) and [the RFC](https://github.com/scipy/scipy/issues/18286) for more information.